Remarketing based on Google Analytics data VS AdWords smart pixel – Knockout

 Analyzing a traffic source is great, but why should we build a remarketing list based on it?

 After committing a very big and expensive campaign that drove very high volume of traffic, analyzing the data indicates that these are the red velvet customers that you desire.
-Conversion rate of %10, extremely high AOV (Average Order Value), low refunds etc.
+A conversion rate of %10, extremely high AOV (Average Order Value), low refunds etc.

 Your CMO wants more of these customers.